Spivak, C. D. (Charles D.), 1861-1927

 Found in 190 Collections and/or Records:

-Overview Typed letter with Hebrew Relief Association letterhead from A.S.
-Newman to Dr. Spivak, sending a check for Nettie Kahn, and saying they are sorry to hear of her condition.
+Abstract Typed letter with Hebrew Relief Association letterhead from A.S.
+Newman to Dr. Spivak, sending $3 for Nettie Kahn.
 Letter is signed by A.S.
 Newman.

 Dates: 1909 April 29